Randhir200/expert-hand-9078/README.md

 - Display all workouts on the map

-- Store workout data in the browser unsing local storage API
+- Store workout data in the browser using local storage API

 - on page loads read the saved data from storage and display